 - SALZBURG: 1 hr 30 mins

 Kitzbühel is a picturesque town made famous by the World Cup Downhill ski race and beautiful medieval streets.

 The cobbled streets are lined with stunning jewellery shops, boutiques and designer shops.
 This may be one of Austria’s more expensive ski resorts due to it’s glittering clientele but that doesn’t mean it can’t be an affordable resort for many people.

-There are a range of accommodation types available, from apartments to luxury hotels or traditional chalets there is a property to suit every type of holidaymaker.
+Kitzbühel ski holidays are available to suite a range of budgets with a wide choice of accommodation types available, from apartments to luxury hotels or traditional chalets.
 Dating back to the 14th century Kitzbühel has a wide array of painted medieval houses and hidden passageways, it has a rich history adding to its already incomparable Austrian charm.

 RESTAURANTS & BARS

 Kitzbühel is home to more than 100 restaurants so you can enjoy a different type of cuisine every night if you wish.

 Whether you enjoy traditional Austrian cuisine or more international dishes there is a dish for everyone.
 For a top of the range restaurant the Unterberger Stubenwith and Hotel Tennerhof are a must.
 The Unterberger Stubenwith has a sun terrace and beautiful garden (in the summer) where you can enjoy authentic Tyrolean dishes.
 The Hotel Tennerhof serves prize winning Austrian cuisine with Mediterranean and Asian touches.

 If you are looking for character then you should visit Schwedenkapelle which is in a converted medieval church near Fleckalmbahn gondola, this can be found between Kitzbühel and Kirchberg.

 Kitzbühel has a range of cosy mountain huts, perfect for a quick bite to eat before hitting the slopes again.